 Up until the beginnings of the early Mandalay period from 1853 and into the Post Mandalay period from 1885 until 1948 during which time Myanmar was under British colonial rule some Buddha statues were influenced by the British occupation, although stylistically they remained the same and is still the most popular form of Buddha statue today in Myanmar, it is referred to as the Mandalay style.

-Early to late Mandalay period Buddha statues made from wood are the most highly decorated with glass mosaic, Thayo lacquer and gilded, whereas Shan statues are often plain especially the bronze statues which are shown wearing a simple monks robe, excluding the wooden Shan Jambhupati Buddha statue which are often shown wearing a crown heavily decorated with Thayo lacquer to imitate jewels and glass mosaics, many of these ornate Buddha statues are referred to as Thai-Yai style Buddha statues, influenced by their neighboring country Thailand, and their style of Buddha statue.
-Thai artisans were also brought into Myanmar in earlier times specifically to aid in the production of Buddha statues.
+The Mandalay Buddha statues made from wood are the most highly decorated, some with alabaster head, feet and hands, whereas the Shan Buddha statues are often plain, wearing a simple monks robe, excluding the Shan Jambhupatti Tai Yai style Buddha statue which are often shown wearing a crown and jewels and heavily decorated with Thayo lacquer and glass mosaics, influenced by the Thai Yai style of Buddha statue introduced during the Ava Period in the 17th and 18th Century.

-The Burmese are masters in the “Lost Wax Process” and from the earliest times to this day beautiful Burmese bronze Buddha statue and Burmese marble and alabaster Buddha statues are being made and exported to countries throughout Asia and China.
+From ancient times the Burmese mastered the art of the “Lost Wax Process” and to this day beautiful bronze Buddha statues are being made and exported to countries throughout Asia and China.

-Burmese Buddha statues not only add a decorative touch to any room in your home or garden, they also give a sense of harmony, peace, and tranquility in the areas in which they are placed.
+Burmese Buddha statues – Buddhist Iconography not only add decorative touches to any room in your home or garden, they also give a sense of harmony, peace, and tranquility to the areas in which they are placed.